umarhassan-mitodl/14.73-spring-2011/content/pages/calendar.md

 Delivering healthcare, a case study from India
 {{< tdclose >}}
 {{< tdopen >}}
-_[The Name of the Disease](http://www.youtube.com/watch?v=FE7iH_GSxJU)._ Directed by Abhijit Banerjee, Arundhati Banerjee, and Bappa Sen. Edited by Sumit Ghosh.
+_{{% resource_link "68db0993-be5a-4d43-af62-baa6f7c2ed46" "The Name of the Disease" %}}._ Directed by Abhijit Banerjee, Arundhati Banerjee, and Bappa Sen. Edited by Sumit Ghosh.
 2006.
 {{< tdclose >}}

 {{< trclose >}}